secile/micropad/README.md

 [Android, Windows] works fine.
 [iOS] Safari do not works correctly, because Safari do not support Web Bluetooth API. please use [Bluefy](https://apps.apple.com/jp/app/bluefy-web-ble-browser/id1492822055) instead.

-# Control.
+# Controls.
-There are 4 kinds of control.
+There are 4 kinds of controls.

 1. Analog Stick